-Apple's invincibility fades on iPhone miss, global woes
+Apple's invincibility fades on Iphone miss, global woes

 By Poornima Gupta

-SAN FRANCISCO Apple Inc's biggest success has become its biggest risk factor.
+SAN FRANCISCO, July 25 Apple Inc's biggest success has become its biggest risk factor.

 The iPhone revolutionized the smartphone industry, driving Apple's expansion into Europe and China and, after just half a decade, yields about half its annual $100 billion revenue haul.